entur/ashur/README.md

 A minimal local setup requires a Google PubSub emulator, and a built version of netex-tools in your local Maven repository.

 Once the emulator is running, you can start Ashur by running the main method of Main.kt.
-You should pass the path to your `application.properties` file as a VM argument, like this:
+You should pass the paths to your `application.properties` and `logback.xml` files as VM arguments, like this:

 ```
--Dconfig.file=/path/to/your/application.properties
+-Dconfig.file=/path/to/your/application.properties -Dlogging.config=/path/to/your/logback.xml
 ```

 Sample of `application.properties` file: